Kent27/docs-emobiq/document/function/Object/objectAttr/objectAttr.md

 ## Description

-Get the attribute/property value of an object.
+Retrieves the attribute/property value of an object.

 ## Input / Parameter